qgis/QGIS-Documentation/source/docs/training_manual/rasters/changing_symbology.rst

 When you load a raster file, if it is not a photo image like the ones of the previous section, the default style is set to a grayscale gradient.

-Let's explore some of these features of this renderer.
+Let's explore some of the features of this renderer.

 .. image:: img/dem_layer_properties.png
    :align: center

-The default :guilabel:`Color gradient` is set to ``Black to white``, meaning that pixel values are black and while high values in white.
+The default :guilabel:`Color gradient` is set to ``Black to white``, meaning that low pixel values are black and while high values are white.
 Try to invert this setting to ``White to black`` and see the results.

 Very important is the :guilabel:`Contrast enhancement` parameter: by default it is set to ``Stretch to MinMax`` meaning that the grayscale is stretched to the